-The Treasury Management Strategy (TMS) is a requirement of the Council's reporting procedures and the Chartered Institute of Public Finance and Accountancy (CIPFA) code of practice on treasury management and the CIPFA prudential code for capital finance in local authorities.
+The Treasury Management Strategy (TMS) is a requirement of the Council's reporting procedures and recommended by both the Chartered Institute of Public Finance and Accountancy (CIPFA) code of practice on treasury management and the CIPFA prudential code for capital finance in local authorities.
 The Council is required to comply with both codes through regulations issued under the Local Government Act 2003.
+The council is also required to produce an investment strategy to meet the requirements of statutory guidance issued by the government in January 2018.